Kgotso-Koete/contra-pygame/README.md

 ### Acknowledgements

-Special thanks to [Clear Code](https://www.youtube.com/c/ClearCode) for a great tutorial.
-The tutorial was explained very well, brief and very impactful in showing the basics of Pygame.

-The tutorial also has a link to the the [original image files](https://github.com/samuelcust/flappy-bird-assets) and the [original sound files](https://www.sounds-resource.com/mobile/flappybird/sound/5309/).
-The github repo for the actual tutorial can be found [here](https://github.com/clear-code-projects/FlappyBird_Python)
+Special thanks to [Christian Koch](https://www.udemy.com/user/christian-koch-59/) for a great [tutorial](https://www.udemy.com/course/learn-python-by-making-games/).
+I already did Christian's awesome Flappy Bird tutorial to learn the basics of Pygame, so I only did the Contra section of this tutorial.
+The tutorial was small enough to be completed without investing too much time, but also broad enough to give learners a taste of what it takes to build a complex 2D game.
+I also liked the gradual build up from Pygame and unstructured code, to using classes to manage complexity.
+Very well explained, worth every minute and penny.

 <br/>
 <br/>